szoboszlaypali/white-label-app/README.md

 It can be set with the config.json's `theme.globalCSSHref` field.
 For local development, it can be placed next to the config.json file.

 # Known limitions / bugs, ideas for improvement

+- Styling the templates should be bound to the templates itselves instead of just loading one css file.
+- Templates should be able to reference other templates.
+- Custom Angular components should be useable as templates
+- Apis should be configurable to use headers (for authentication etc.), and to support other types of requests besides GET
+- Settling down with an interface for config.json, especially for the template items
+    - safeness of JIT rendering, what types should be allowed, what attributes should be supported
+    - Validating config.json once the interface is done
+- Testing the app more thoroughly
+- Should be able to parse all kinds of url params (like query params)
+- Figuring out how to deal with context for jspath resolving (a simple example might be a stepper, where the previous and next index of an array should be available)